 PLEASE NOTE: As of current, this is only planned for 1.10.
 This driver replaces D2GFX.dll, but also applies a lot of custom patches to D2Client, D2Common, D2CMP and D2Win.
+Many of these patches are configurable in the INI for maximum flexibility.
+In future, support for 1.09d/b and 1.13c/d will be added, but only once D2GFEx is feature complete.

 As of current, D2GFEx will provide the following features: